nazarene-mozo/Differential_Duel_Game/README.md

 4. Then install the required Python libraries:

+- Pygame

+- Sympy

+- Re

+- Threading

+- Turtle

+- Random

+- Sys

-5. Open main.py and run
+6. Open main.py and run

-6. Play the game
+7. Play the game

-7. If there are missing modules, refer to 3. and download pygame / python
+8. If there are missing modules, refer to 3. and download pygame / python

 Enjoy!